Volvo EX30 review

 Category: Electric car

-The EX30 is quick, good to drive and has a great interior – although efficiency could be better
+The EX30 is quick, good to drive and has a smart interior – although efficiency could be better

 Volvo EX30 front cornering